-18. FTE
+14. FTE

-19. Contract type - tenure, tenure-track, non-tenure track, summer, other
+15. Contract type - tenure, tenure-track, non-tenure track, summer

-20. Annual base salary
+16. Annual base salary

-21. Assigned work load units for each academic quarter
+17. Assigned workload units for each academic term

-22. Overload compensation (for online and on-campus courses, including summer)

-23. Total merit increases computed from time of hire

-24. Geographical stipend
+18. Geographical stipend, if applicable

-25. Other stipends listing amount and category
+19. Other stipends listing amount 20.
+Estimate of annual retirement benefits

-26. Annual retirement benefits

-27. Annual health care contributions the employee makes
+21.Estimate of annual health care contributions the employee makes

-28. Annual health care contributions the employer makes on behalf of employee
+28.22.
+Estimate of annual health care contributions the employer makes on behalf of employee

-29. Job status (leave, active, sabbatical)
+23. Job status (e.g., active or on leaves,)

-The following reports shall be given to OT-AAUP at least annually at no cost to OT-AAUP:
+The following reports shall be provided in electronic format by the Office of the Provost to OT-AAUP once annually and at no cost to OT-AAUP:

-A list of all promotion and tenure decisions within sixty (60) calendar days of the notification to the bargaining unit member that they have been approved or denied promotion or tenure.
+A list of all promotion and tenure decisions that have not been appealed, within sixty (60) calendar days of the notification to the bargaining unit member that they have been approved or denied promotion or tenure.

-Detailed annual budget must be provided within fourteen (14) calendar days of such being entered into the financial system.
+Detailed annual, Board-adopted, all funds budget shall be provided within fourteen (14) calendar days of such being entered into the financial system.

-A report of the aggregate and detailed expenditures of monies allocated in the previous fiscal year including bargaining unit members professional development expenditures.
+A report of the aggregate and detailed report of General and Auxiliary fund. expenditures allocated in the previous fiscal year shall be provided within fourteen (14) calendar days of the close of period 14 of the fiscal year.

-Faculty staffing report on or before September 1st to include the previous academic year’s non-renewable yearlong appointments including Instructor’s name, assigned department(s), and number of years in appointment, and future plans for positions.
+Faculty staffing report on or before September 1st to include the previous academic year’s non-renewable yearlong appointments including Instructor’s name, assigned department(s), and number of years in appointment

-By May 1st of each academic year, the following should also be provided:
+By May 1of each academic year, the following should also be provided:

-an annual statement on the status of current relinquishments (such as tenure or job title) including relinquishment of benefits;
+An annual statement on the status of current relinquishments (such as tenure or job title) including relinquishment of benefits;

-data and calculations governing release time for the following academic year (including summer term);
+Data and calculations governing release time for the following academic year (including summer term); and,

-the number of sabbatical applications, the duration of the sabbatical that each applicant requested, all approved sabbaticals for the upcoming academic year, and the respective duration each sabbatical was approved for (one quarter, two quarters or a full year, for 9-months faculty).
+The number of sabbatical applications, the duration of the sabbatical that each applicant requested, all approved sabbaticals for the upcoming academic year, and the respective duration each sabbatical was approved for (one term, two term or a full year, for 9-months faculty).